ULUA SPAWNING SEASONS

 Hawaii has large recreational and non-commercial fishing communities where Ulua (Caranx ignobilis) and Omilu (Caranx melampygus) are highly targeted and prized species.
 Cultural knowledge of lunar and seasonal spawning for these species has been a historical resource for traditional Hawaiian management.
 The stability and long-term sustainability of fisheries are strengthened when individuals possessing such cultural knowledge and fishery researchers work together.

-We are working to implement a cooperative research study that focuses on combining traditional fisher knowledge with modern reproduction assessments to support collaborative fishery management.
-Recreational fishermen are being trained to conduct macroscopic identification of sex and spawning in these two species.
+We implemented a cooperative research study focused on combining traditional fisher knowledge with modern reproduction assessments to support collaborative fishery management.
+Recreational fishermen were trained to conduct macroscopic gonadal (reproductive organs) identification of sex and spawning in these two species.

 Relatively little is known about the growth and maturity of commonly caught coral reef associated fish species within Hawaiian waters.
 We are working with local fish vendors and fishers to characterize all the various reef species being caught and sold here in Hawai’i.
 Additionally, we are dissecting these fish to determine their age, growth, and maturation.
 This local life history information will then be used to improve the models used for stock assessments, ultimately allowing managers to make more informed decisions regarding catch limits to ensure overfishing is not occurring.

-Click here to learn more about this study
+Click here to learn more about this study.
+Publications below:

 Approximately 80% of captured Kona crabs must be released due to the current regulations restricting any take of females and males under a 4-in carapace length.
 This study determined the post-release mortality of discarded crabs based on common injuries suffered during the fishing process.